 Once you picked the style, color, size and various features you want in your ceiling fan, installing it is actually fairly straightforward if you have basic electrical skills.

 - Neon circuit tester

-- 3/8" Drive Ratchet and socket (if fan assembly uses a hanging system, socket sized appropriate for the bracket attaching nuts)
+- 3/8" drive ratchet and socket (if fan assembly uses a hanging system, socket sized appropriately for the bracket attaching nuts)

 - Screwdriver (flat blade)

 - Screwdriver (Phillips head)

 - Heat shrink tubing scissors/hair dryer (if existing conductors have damaged insulation)

 Ceiling fan assemblies can be very heavy, 50 to 70 pounds is not uncommon.
 When you consider the mass of the motor, size, and number of fan blades and the glass globes used on some models of fans with lights you can see how the pounds add up.
 This weight coupled with the vibration that some fans generate cause significant dynamic loads on the electrical box to which the fan attaches.

 As a result, the NFPA 70: National Electrical Code® and most local electrical codes that reference it require the... use of a ceiling fan-rated electrical box that can handle the weight and motion placed on the box.
 A ceiling fan-rated electrical box will be marked and labeled as such usually rated to support a 70-pound weight.
 Ceiling fan boxes in new construction will use a saddle box or braced electrical box for support.
 Retrofitting into existing ceilings will require a special retrofit brace and box assembly.

 When retrofitting a fan into an existing ceiling light fixture box it may not have adequate support.
 If you go ahead and use the box anyway because there is no way to reinforce it, the fan will potentially wobble and the tightness of the electrical box to the structure can loosen, creating a dangerous situation not meeting electrical codes.Continue to 3 of 14 below.